ietf-wg-acme/acme/draft-ietf-acme-acme.md

 {{!RFC6844}}.
 This allows clients to determine the correct issuer domain name to use when configuring CAA records.

+"external-account-required" (optional, boolean):
+: If this field is present and set to "true", then the CA requires that all new-acount requests include an "external-account-binding" field associating them with an external account.

 Clients access the directory by sending a GET request to the directory URL.

 ~~~~~~~~~~